International Paper

 42. Percentage of supply traceable to FMU level?

-The company reports that 100% of direct sourcing from uncertified forests is traceable to origin, however, it is not clear what percentage of the company's supply this constitutes.
+The company reports that 100% of direct sourcing from uncertified forests is traceable to origin, however, it is unclear what percentage of the company's supply this constitutes.

 -